agslima/csv-schema-evolution/docs/ci-cd.md

 # CI/CD Pipeline Documentation

-This document explains the Continuous Integration and Continuous Delivery (CI/CD) pipeline used in this project, the security guarantees it provides, and how it maps to the SLSA (Supply-chain Levels for Software Artifacts) framework.
+This document describes the CI/CD architecture, security controls, and supply-chain guarantees implemented in this project.

+The pipeline is designed to provide **fast developer feedback**, **strong security gates**, and **cryptographically verifiable release artifacts**, and aligns with **SLSA Level 3**.

 ---

 ## Pipeline Goals 🎯

-The CI/CD pipeline is intentionally designed with clear trust boundaries, fast developer feedback, and strong supply‑chain security guarantees.
+The CI/CD system is intentionally designed around **trust separation** and **progressive assurance**.

 **Primary goals:**

-* Fast, blocking feedback on Pull Requests
+- Fast, blocking feedback on Pull Requests
-* Strong security gates before artifacts are built
+- Prevent insecure code from reaching `main`
+- Ensure reproducible, auditable container builds
+- Establish cryptographic trust only at release time
-* Cryptographically verifiable release artifacts
+- Provide verifiable provenance for released artifacts
-* Clear separation between build and release responsibilities

 ---